 A reexamination of views about nature and the relation of human beings to it.
 Many intellectual, spiritual, ethical and aesthetic traditions have taken a stance on this issue.
 This course examines some of the most influential of these traditions philosophically and considers how these views influence thoughts about the environment.
 Topics might include the following: how sentient, non-human animals factor in human moral reasoning, the status of the wilderness, the preservation of diverse ecosystems, the human relationship to the greater biotic community, moral questions pertaining to the transformation of the natural world into economic commodities, and the relationship between conceptions of beauty and the natural world.

 ANCIENT GREEK PHILOSOPHY

 A critical examination of the ancient Greek philosophers, with particular emphasis on Plato and Aristotle.
 Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
 Alternate years.

-A survey of seventeenth‑ and eighteenth-century European philosophy which examine important philosophical texts from some of the following: Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Rousseau, and Kant.
+A survey of 17th‑ and 18th-century European philosophy which examine important philosophical texts from some of the following: Descartes, Spinoza, Leibniz, Locke, Berkeley, Hume, Rousseau and Kant.
 The course considers these texts in their historical context and also tries to see how the views of these philosophers have influenced ours on a variety of issues, particularly those concerning mind and matter, science and knowledge, and the nature of a morally acceptable government.
 Prerequisite: Students who have not completed at least one prior course in philosophy must have consent of instructor.
 Alternate years.